 Customers leaving you is bad.
 It’s generally accepted that it’s less expensive to maintain existing customers than it is to win new ones.

 Losing a customer is a double whammy; you’ll lose ongoing revenue from that customer, and it’s unlikely they’ll be directing new customers to you.
+Churn rate isn’t always down to a poor product, though.
+It could be down to an uninformed, untrained customer base.
+It could be time to call upon a customer training lms if this issue is cropping up.

 Relevant training that excites and gives customers the tools and knowledge to do their jobs (or hobbies) better will keep them from churning.